jonathanglasmeyer/bachelor/thesis/src/Main.md

 More extensive empirical evaluation should be performed on the interpolation weights in order to achieve reliable results concerning the relationship of weights to  $\Delta KWDR$ and $\Delta WER$.
 While this has not been the primary focus of our evaluation, it is of importance for applications, as they could choose a weighting according to their focus on sentence integrity: an application not displaying full text would likely choose a high value for the material corpus' weight; accordingly an application actually showing full text would likely choose a weighting which does at least not diminish general recognition performance.

+An further interesting experiment would be extending the material LM by performing *delemmatization* on the material corpus before creating the LM, where delemmatization means extrapolating all possible inflected forms from a given word.
+With our approach, spoken inflected forms of a keyword would not be recognized if only a lemma form occurs in the material.
+This could potentially further improve keyword recognition accuracy.
+The challenge here seems to be finding tools that can automatically perform this task.
+This is especially complex for languages like German that have many complex compound words and irregular inflections.
+A starting point however would be performing "naive" delemmatization by for example adding the character "s" to english singular nouns ("car" would then become "cars").
+An open question here would be how to integrate these inflected forms into the material corpus so that they would still be placed in the right context: given the corpus "A car is red", should the resulting corpus look like "A car is red `\n` cars" or rather "A car is red `\n` A cars is red"?
+The second would introduce a grammatical error, but coarsely retain the context of "car" and "red", whereas the first example would not retain it but also would not introduce a grammatical error.
+Of course "Cars are red" would be optimal, but it is questionable if this level of "intelligence" would be achievable given the complexity and non-grammaticality of spontaneous speech, especially in the context of lectures.

+Concerning the fact that the definition of KWDR excludes the penalization of *insertions* it can be argued that while insertions are generally not relevant for the keyword detection rate, there actually *are* cases were they are relevant: namely the case when a *keyword is inserted*, as this leads to false-positive results.
+Thus it would be beneficial to first analyze if and how often this happens and secondly to adapt the metric to account for these cases.